-1. Complete development of office buildings in Battery Park City (BPC).

-BPCA has completed development of the office buildings on its site.

-2. Complete development of residential buildings in BPC.

-BPCA's developer Milstein is nearing completion of the last residential building on site, located at Sites 23/24.

-3. Complete development of public buildings in BPC.

-Pursuant to an agreement with New York City, BPCA is working on the development of Pier A, and will be announcing the selection of a developer for the historic site shortly.
-BPCA has completed the substructure and core and shell renovation while adhering to its "green" construction standards and preserving the landmarked historic features of the pier.
-Additionally, BPCA has opened a branch of the NYC Public Library in Site 16/17, as well as having commenced construction on its Community Center in Sites 23/24.

-4. Complete construction of the BPC park system.

-Although the park system is largely built out, there is a continuing need for infrastructure maintenance.
-BPCA annually reviews the maintenance and construction needs of the park system and updates it maintenance and its construction plans accordingly.

-5. Maximize revenues/ collect rents and PILOTs due under leases, etc.

-BPCA has been reviewing and continues to review its commercial core leases to ensure that all revenues due to it under these leases are being collected, including periodic audits of leases.
-Also, it is currently pursuing arbitration to ensure that lease provisions are interpreted in such a way as to maximize these revenue streams.

-6. Advance sustainable development/operation of BPC.

-BPCA's Green Guidelines were utilized in the development of Pier A and of the Community Center, which is located in the base of the residential buildings on sites 23/24.
+- Complete development of office buildings in Battery Park City (BPC). - BPCA has completed development of the office buildings on its site. - Complete development of residential buildings in BPC. - BPCA's developer Milstein completed the last residential building on site, located at Sites 23/24. - Complete development of public buildings in BPC. - Pursuant to an agreement with New York City, BPCA is working on the development of Pier A, and will be announcing the selection of a developer for the historic site shortly.
+BPCA has completed the substructure and core and shell renovation while adhering to its "green" construction standards and preserving the landmarked historic features of the pier. - Complete Battery Park City Community Center - - The Center will be home to two swimming pools, a gym, a locker room, classrooms, a teaching kitchen and a café among its services.
+Asphalt Green, which operates a similar facility uptown was selected through an RFP process in conjunction with representatives of the Community Board.
+The center is expected to open in Spring 2012. - Complete construction of the BPC park system. - Although the park system is largely built out, there is a continuing need for infrastructure maintenance.
+BPCA annually reviews the maintenance and construction needs of the park system and updates it maintenance and its construction plans accordingly. - Maximize revenues/ collect rents and PILOTs due under leases, etc. - BPCA has been reviewing and continues to review its commercial core leases to ensure that all revenues due to it under these leases are being collected, including periodic audits of leases.
+Also, it is currently pursuing arbitration to ensure that lease provisions are interpreted in such a way as to maximize these revenue streams. - Advance sustainable development/operation of BPC. - BPCA's Green Guidelines were utilized in the development of Pier A and of the Community Center, which is located in the base of the residential buildings on sites 23/24.
 The construction of these buildings is being accomplished in accordance with BPCA's "green' design and construction guidelines.
-Additionally, BPCA is analyzing methods to retrofit older buildings (built before the green guidelines were adopted).

-7. Adapt operations/build environment to changing needs of community/tenants/residents.
+Additionally, BPCA is analyzing methods to retrofit older buildings (built before the green guidelines were adopted). - Adapt operations/build environment to changing needs of community/tenants/residents.

-As BPCA plans for the future, one of its foremost considerations is the evolving needs of the BPC community, commercial tenants and residents.
-BPCA works closely with Community Board 1 and its Battery Park City subcommittee to keep abreast of the concerns and aspirations of the community as an example, our ballfields are being converted to a green astro-turf to maximize usefulness to the community in accordance with its desire for longer playing seasons.

-8. Maximize opportunities for M/WBE participation in BPCA contracts and development projects.
+- As BPCA plans for the future, one of its foremost considerations is the evolving needs of the BPC community, commercial tenants and residents.
+BPCA works closely with Community Board 1 and its Battery Park City subcommittee to keep abreast of the concerns and aspirations of the community as an example, our ballfields were converted to a green astroturf to maximize usefulness to the community in accordance with its desire for longer playing seasons. - Maximize opportunities for M/WBE participation in BPCA contracts and development projects.